 Osaka has enough neon to be seen from space (nearly), but during Christmastime it’s the LEDs and projectors that steal the show.

-Nothing says Christmas in Japan like some impressive illuminations—be it a snowman or an artfully lit sculpture.
+Nothing says Christmas in Japan like some impressive winter illuminations—be it a snowman or an artfully lit sculpture.
 The city really pushes the boat out for the festive season and has a series of different shows to view, with some even paired up with ramen festivals.
 Whether you want a full-on date night or just a quick stroll of an evening, there are plenty of great places to choose from in Osaka, just make sure you time it right for the light projection shows!

 1. Midosuji Illumination

 Joined with the Hikari Renaissance (below) to form the Festival of Lights, the Midosuji Illumination is one of the most popular in Japan.
 It is now officially the street with the most illuminated trees and stretched for 4 km between the Ooebashi-Kitazune and Hanshin-mae intersections.
 Making the most of the now-bare gingko trees, the display runs from 5 pm to 11 pm until December 31st.
 The theme this year is the “River of Light”, with a special Frog promenade set up on the pavement from Central Odori to Kita-Mido.

 2. Osaka Hikari Renaissance